Modulation of Polarization and Metallicity in Janus Sliding Ferroelectrics: Results and Discussion

 \subsubsection{\textbf{Polarization and Band Structure Tuning with Interlayer Distance}}

 We have identified the tuning of the interlayer distance ($d$) as the mechanism behind the polarization and bandgap modulation in Janus sliding ferroelectrics.
+A widely used approach to tune the interlayer distance in bilayer and heterostructured TMDs is the application of out-of-plane hydrostatic pressure using a diamond anvil cell~\cite{Qiao2022,Li2023}.
+In addition, in-plane strain engineering has also been shown to effectively modulate the interlayer coupling~\cite{Pak2017,Yan2020}.
 In this section, we explicitly calculate the effect of the variation of $d$ on the polarization and band structure of the bilayer sliding ferroelectrics.

 Figure~\ref{f6}(a) and Figure~\ref{f6}(b) show how the polarization obtained from charge density ($P_{CD}$) and the electronic bandgap($E_{gap}$) vary with $d$ for the XMoY bilayers.
 As $d$ decreases, $P_{CD}$ increases, whereas $E_{gap}$ decreases.
-Notably, the TeMoS bilayer becomes semi-metallic when $d$ is reduced by more than 4\%, as illustrated in Figure~\ref{f6}(b) and Figure S11~\cite{SuppMat}.
-A comparison of the percentage changes in $P_{CD}$ and $E_{gap}$ with $d$, shown in Figure S12~\cite{SuppMat}, reveals that E-in stacked Janus bilayers exhibit a greater variation in $E_{gap}$ and a smaller variation in $P_{CD}$ compared to their E-out stacked counterparts.
+The variations in $P_{CD}$ and $E_{gap}$ with $d$ are also observed in parent TMD bilayers, further underscoring the crucial role of interlayer vdW interactions in tuning the properties of TMD-based sliding ferroelectrics.
+Notably, the TeMoS bilayer becomes semi-metallic when $d$ is reduced by more than 4\%, as illustrated in Figure~\ref{f6}(b) and Figure S13~\cite{SuppMat}.
+A comparison of the percentage changes in $P_{CD}$ and $E_{gap}$ with $d$, shown in Figure S14~\cite{SuppMat}, reveals that E-in stacked Janus bilayers exhibit a greater variation in $E_{gap}$ and a smaller variation in $P_{CD}$ compared to their E-out stacked counterparts.

+To further investigate pressure-induced phase transitions and tunability, we compressed the XMoY bilayers up to a 10\% reduction in $d$, with the results shown in Figure S13~\cite{SuppMat}.
+As expected, additional compression led to further bandgap reduction accompanied by enhanced polarization, while the TeMoS bilayer remained semimetallic with a zero bandgap.
+Notably, at 8\% and 9\% reduction in $d$, both TeMoSe and MoTe$_2$ also displayed zero bandgaps and semimetallic behavior, as confirmed by their band structures.
+These observations reinforce the possibility of pressure-induced transitions from semiconducting to semimetallic or metallic states in TMD bilayers.